EzraJohnson02/EzraJohnson02.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Ezra Johnson, a senior undergraduate computer science major at Caltech.
+I am Ezra Johnson, a undergraduate computer science major at Caltech graduating in December 2025.
 Looking forward, I hope to conduct my Ph.D. on algorithms with focus on theoretical performance bounds and applications to social issues such as sustainability and fairness.

 During my time at Caltech, I have been fortunate to work with Professors [R. Michael Alvarez](https://www.rmichaelalvarez.com/) and [Adam Wierman](https://adamwierman.com/).
-This past summer, I was honored to be conduct an REU at UMass Amherst under Professor [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).
-I am grateful to have learned from these researchers.
+This past summer, I was grateful to be conduct an REU at UMass Amherst under Professor [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).